alesya-h/cljs-npm-bundle/README.md

 To add new dependency, just add it to `package.json`.

-To generate bundle run `make`.
+To generate bundle, run `make`.

-To delete generated files run `make clean`.
+To delete generated files, run `make clean`.